milantimotijevic/battle-simulator/README.md

 or the Postman collection/environment for details.

 A battle needs to be created using the POST /battle endpoint.
-You will then need to create least 10 armies (this can be parametrized in the .env file) using the POST /army endpoint.
+You will then need to create at least 10 armies (this can be parametrized in the .env file) using the POST /army endpoint.

 An army is added into a battle using the